Environmental Science, B.S.

 You’ll study core disciplines like biology, chemistry, and geology, and take courses in applied areas including ecology and sustainability, giving you a multidisciplinary perspective and the foundational knowledge to take your career in multiple directions.
 Internships, expert faculty mentorship, and extensive research experience will prepare you for graduate studies or a career as an environmental scientist, state park naturalist, laboratory analyst, and many other roles in government, industry, and the nonprofit sector.

-Our program also provides a licensure pathway to teach high school science by taking our concentration in Secondary Education, along with a degree in Inclusive Adolescent Education.
+Our program also provides a licensure pathway to teach high school science by taking our concentration in Secondary Science, along with a degree in Education: Secondary with Special Education.

 Reach out with Questions